DrummerViking/ExoGraphGUI/ExoGraphGUI/readme.md

  > This Module requires Powershell 5.1 and above.
 It should work fine in PS7 and PS5.1.
  > This Module will install different Microsoft.Graph.* modules, in order to use graph to connect to Exchange Online.
- > Graph scopes required: "Mail.ReadWrite", "Mail.Send", "MailboxSettings.Read"
+ > Graph scopes required: "Mail.ReadWrite", "Mail.Send", "MailboxSettings.Read", "User.ReadWrite.All"

 ## Installation